志萍的三分田

 Chandler: See, the problem is, though, after the concert's over, no matter how great the show was, you

-basically just trying to stay awake.
+Basically just trying to stay awake.

 concert ['kɔnsət]: a public performance of music 音乐会,演奏会

-stay: to continue to be in a particular state or situation 保持;继续 (<异>101.Rachel: Look Daddy, it's my life.
-Well
+stay: to continue to be in a particular state or situation 保持;继续为 (<异>101.Rachel: Well, maybe I'll just stay

-maybe I'll just stay here with Monica. <异>101.Monica: Are, are you okay?
+here with Monica. <异>101.Monica: Are you okay?
 I mean, do you want me to stay?)

-Rachel: Yeah, well, word of advice: bring back the comedianotherwise next time you're gonna find
+Rachel: Yeah, well, word of adviceBring back the comedian.
+Otherwise next time you're gonna find

-otherwise ['ʌðəwaiz] : used to state what the result would be if something did not happen or if the situation were
+otherwise ['ʌðəwaiz]: used to state what the result would be if something did not happen or if the situation were

 different 要不然,否则

-album ['ælbəm]: a collection of pieces of music released as a single item, usually on a CD, etc. or on the Internet 唱
+album ['ælbəm]: a collection of pieces of music released as a single item, usually on a CD, etc. or on the

-Joey: [pause] Are we still talking about sex?
+Joey: [to RossAre we still talking about sex?

 Opening Credits

-includes some mannequins of cave people.]
+some mannequins of cave people.]

 Museum of Prehistoric History: 史前历史博物馆